 Creator: Lopez Dirube, Rolando

-The Rolando Lopez Dirube Papers contain personal correspondence, artwork, photographs, and clippings related to Cuban artist Rolando Lopez Dirube active in the 20th century.
+The Rolando Lopez Dirube Papers contain personal correspondence, artwork, photographs, and clippings related to Cuban artist Rolando Lopez Dirube, who was active in the later half of the 20th century.

 Rolando Lopez Dirube was a Cuban artist who lived in Puerto Rico for most of his life, from 1960 to his death in 1997.
 Apart from painting, he carved sculptures in wood, small and affectionate, and stone.
 His graphic work includes excellent wood engravings in wood, lithographs, silkscreens, etchings, and drawings in several techniques.